 Although quantum tunneling is a well-known phenomenon in single-particle quantum physics, beginning with Gamow's 1928~\cite{Gamow1928}, and then Gurney and Condon's~\cite{Gurney1929} independent 1929 explanation of radioactive decay, both theoretical predictions and experimental demonstrations in many-body quantum physics have yet to be discovered in most regimes~\cite{zhao_macroscopic_2017}.
 However, there have been a few cases of new tunneling regimes uncovered in quantum simulators.
 These are dominated by either nonlinearity, a classical wave effect and very much in the semiclassical limit, or by bosonic or fermionic statistics.
 Examples include observation of the tunneling to nonlinear self-trapping transition of a Bose-Einstein condensate (BEC) in a double well potential~\cite{albiez_direct_2005}; controlled tunneling escape of fermions via pairing and quantum statistics~\cite{zurn2013pairing}; and interaction-assisted escape of a BEC and emergence of a non-exponential escape rate~\cite{potnis_interaction-assisted_2017}.
+A classic example is the tunneling of the mean field of an attractive BEC from a metastable to a runaway collapse process in variational space via the instanton approximation~\cite{ueda1998macroscopic}, which appears to be swamped by thermal fluctuations over the barrier and thus remains an open question of interpretation in the experimental observation of collapsing BECs (see~\cite{gerton2000direct,khaykovich2002formation,carr2004spontaneous,carr2004pulsed,cornish2006formation} for earlier work and~\cite{wilson2020dynamics} for a very recent example).
 In all of these cases the interactions inherent in the quantum matter, whether bosonic or fermionic, significantly modify the tunneling dynamics.
-However, correlations beyond Fermi/Bose statistics and entanglement have not yet played a role.
+However, quantum correlations beyond Fermi/Bose statistics and entanglement have not yet played a role.
 Thus the study of macroscopic or many-body quantum tunneling has to-date mainly been constrained to those features we primarily associate with developments in physics before the era of quantum information science and tunable quantum computational devices.
 By incorporating quantum phase transitions into macroscopic quantum tunneling, we take tunneling into a new regime in this Article.